10 Gambits Every Chess Player Should Know: A Comprehensive Guide

 Used By:

-• Jose Raul Capablanca, Magnus Carlsen, and many elite grandmasters.
+Jose Raul Capablanca, Magnus Carlsen and plenty of other elite GMs.

 1.d4 Nf6 2.c4 e5